HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 ### Community Documentation • Resources • Information

-> ⚠️ **HDO PRO is NOT affiliated with, endorsed by, sponsored by, or associated with HDO Box or its developers.**
+> ⚠️ **This repository is NOT affiliated with, endorsed by, sponsored by, or associated with HDO Box or its developers.**
 >
 > This repository is maintained by the **HDO PRO Community** for informational and educational purposes only.